samuelreichor/craft-query-api/README.md

 ## Features

 - API to query addresses, assets, entries and users based on url parameters.
-- API for query all urls of every active page with template for prerendering.
+- API for fetching all urls of every active page with template for prerendering.
 - Automatic detection of ImagerX transforms.
 - Automatic detection of native and custom fields on all elementTypes.
-- Events to add your own Json Transformers and Element Types.
+- Events to add your own JSON Transformers and Element Types.

 ## Requirements